Dujon Sterling: Loan to Blackpool

 On 31 August 2021, Sterling returned to the Championship with Blackpool on a season-long loan deal after he signed a two-year contract extension with Chelsea.
 He competed with Jordan Gabriel for the right-back berth, covered at left-back when injuries dictated, and made up part of a back three on occasion.
 He made 25 appearances for Blackpool in all competitions.

 He damaged his ankle ligaments in a match in early April 2022 and returned to Chelsea for treatment.
 His loan was kept active, however.
 At the end of the season, he posted on Twitter: "Big thanks to all the players, gaffer, coaches and staff for making my time at the club so positive."
 Chelsea manager Thomas Tuchel was reportedly impressed with Sterling's season, and informed him to prepare for the pre-season schedule.

 Loan to Stoke City

 On 1 September 2022, Sterling joined Stoke City on loan for the 2022–23 season.
+Sterling made 28 appearances for Stoke as they finished in 16th position.

+Rangers

+On 30 May 2023, it was announced that Sterling had signed a four-year deal with Rangers.
+Sterling was praised by Rangers manager Phillipe Clement for his versatility after performing well in central midfield during an injury crisis against Real Betis in a key Europa League fixture.

+Sterling won his first silverware in professional football when he won the 2023-24 Viaplay League Cup with Rangers, when they beat Aberdeen 1-0 in the final.
+Sterling was voted man of the match.

+On 7 March 2024, Sterling scored his first senior goal in the 5th minute of first half stoppage time against Benfica, off a cross from Fábio Silva, to put Rangers 2-1 ahead in the first leg of the Europa League Round of 16 tie.

 International career

 Sterling was born in England to Jamaican parents.
 Sterling has represented England from under-16 to under-20 level.
 He represented England Under-17 at the 2016 U-17 Euros and was included in the team of the tournament.

 In September 2016, Sterling made his debut for the England Under-19 team in a 1–1 draw against the Netherlands.
 In June 2017 he was selected to represent England at the 2017 UEFA European Under-19 Championship.
-Despite Sterling scoring an own goal, England went on to defeat Portugal 2–1 in the final.
+Despite a Sterling own goal, England defeated Portugal 2–1 in the final.
 He was subsequently named in the team of the tournament.